ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

 strategies and libraries (especially [Devise](https://github.com/plataformatec/devise)).

-On the front end, I ended up just delivering plain old server-rendered pages, with some React sprinkled in where it made sense.
+On the front end, I ended up just delivering plain, old server-rendered pages—with some React sprinkled in where it made sense.
 While I’m a React SPA fan, this decision allowed me to keep all my tests in a single suite.
-Navigation is intercepted with Turbolinks for a snappy user experience.
+Navigation is intercepted by Turbolinks for a snappy user experience.

 Because, what would any toy app be without some experimentation, I decided early on that I would try and generate the bulk of an iOS app using the